imrafaelmerino/json-values/README.md

 #### INTRODUCTION
-Welcome to **json-values**, the first-ever Json library in _Java_ that uses _persistent data structures_ from _Scala_. _Java_ doesn't implement _persistent data structures_ natively, nevertheless, Scala does and runs on the _JVM_; therefore, you can go from Java to Scala smoothly and without any impact on the performance.
+Welcome to **json-values**, the first-ever Json library in _Java_ that uses _persistent data structures_ from _Scala_. _Java_ doesn't implement _persistent data structures_ natively; nevertheless, Scala does and runs on the _JVM_; therefore, you can go from Java to Scala smoothly and without any impact on the performance.

 I'm a big fan of [Clojure](https://clojure.org) among other functional languages, and with due respect to the apparent differences, **json-values** follows its philosophy:

-* **immutability over mutability**.
+* **Immutability over mutability**.
 If you still have doubts about why, you should take a look at one of my favorite talks ever, [_The value of values_](https://www.youtube.com/watch?v=-6BsiVyC1kM) from **Rich Hickey**. **json-values** is _functional_ because you can take advantage of immutable data structures to represent a Json.

 * **Data over abstraction**.
 The API is declarative and data-centric.
-You only need values and functions to manipulate them and not fancy abstractions, long enterprise names, setters or complex DSLs.[Narcissistic Design](https://www.youtube.com/watch?v=LEZv-kQUSi4) from **Stuart Halloway** is a great talk that elaborates on this point.
+You only need values and functions to manipulate them and not fancy abstractions, long enterprise names, setters, or complex DSLs.
+[Narcissistic Design](https://www.youtube.com/watch?v=LEZv-kQUSi4) from **Stuart Halloway** is a great talk that elaborates on this point.

 * _It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures_. —Alan Perlis.